 But, before we continue..

-For those of you who don’t know me, my name is (Officiants name), I’ll be conducting today’s ceremony.
+For those of you who don’t know me, my name is (Officiants’ name), and I’ll be conducting today’s ceremony.

-Parker and August have chosen this special day for a non-religious officiant ‘unplugged’ wedding because it reflects their core values and fundamental beliefs as individuals and as a couple.
+Parker and August have chosen this day for a non-religious officiant ‘unplugged’ ceremony because it reflects their core values and fundamental beliefs as individuals and as a couple.
 To clarify they said to, ‘keep the ceremony short and sweet!’…..

 So, let the wedding begin…